All Saints’ Day, All Souls Day…. And Halloween..

 “As surely as I live,’ says the Lord, ‘every knee will bow before me; every tongue will acknowledge God.’”

 So then, each of us will give an account of ourselves to God.

 Therefore let us stop passing judgment on one another.
 Instead, make up your mind not to put any stumbling block or obstacle in the way of a brother or sister.Romans 14: 8-13

 So, no, I am not going to judge you on what you do or don’t do.
-But instead, make up your mind not to put any stumbling block or obstacle in the way of a brother or sister.
+That judgment is up to God.
+But please do not put any stumbling block or obstacle in the way of a brother or sister.

 If we live, we live for the Lord; and if we die, we die for the Lord.
 So, whether we live or die, we belong to the Lord.